Menu

 MitoView™ Dyes

-Loss of mitochondrial membrane potential is a hallmark for apoptosis.
-Biotium offers MitoView™ 633 dye for membrane potential-sensitive staining of mitochondria by microscopy or flow cytometry.
-For simultaneous detection of mitochondrial membrane potential and caspase-3 activity, see the NucView®488 and MitoView™633 Apoptosis Assay.
+Loss of mitochondrial membrane potential is a hallmark for apoptosis, and MitoView™ 633 is a membrane potential-sensitive stain.
+For detection of membrane potential and caspase-3 activity, see the NucView®488 and MitoView™633 Apoptosis Assay.

-We also offer MitoView™ 405, which changes localization upon mitochondrial depolarization, and MitoView™ Green, a membrane-potential independent mitochondrial dye that can be used to image mitochondria following mitochondrial depolarization, or after fixation.
+MitoView™ 405 changes localization upon mitochondrial depolarization, and MitoView™ Green is a membrane potential-independent dye that can be used to image mitochondria after depolarization or fixation.

 In healthy cells, JC-1 dye aggregates in mitochondria as a function of membrane potential, resulting in red fluorescence with brightness proportional to the membrane potential.
 Conversely, in apoptotic and necrotic cells with diminished mitochondrial membrane potential, JC-1 exists in a green fluorescent monomeric form in the cytosol, allowing of cell viability to be assessed by measuring the ratio of red to green fluorescence by flow cytometry or fluorescence microplate reader.
 Rhodamine 123 is a green fluorescent mitochondrial membrane potential dye.
 Red fluorescent TMRM and TMRE are the preferred dyes for quantitative membrane potential measurements.